-we see that $x=e^y-1$ is the unique solution to the initial value problem with $x(0)=0, y(0)=0$, meaning all paths with reduced paths lying in $\{(x,y)\in\mathbb{R}^2|x=e^y-1\}$ form the corresponding path variety.
+where the first equality uses integration by parts, while the second equality uses $\int_0^t g'(h(s))dh(s)=g(h(s))-g(h(0))$ for $g(r)=e^{-r}, h(s)=y(s)$ and \eqref{eq:anazinbiel}.
+Thus we see that $x=e^y-1$ is the unique solution to the initial value problem with $x(0)=0, y(0)=0$, meaning all paths with reduced paths lying in $\{(x,y)\in\mathbb{R}^2|x=e^y-1\}$ form the corresponding path variety.
 However, it is well known that the graph of the exponential function is not an algebraic curve.

 Similarly, the halfshuffle ideal generated by $\word{1}-\word{2}-\word{12}-\word{32}$ corresponds to the IVP $x(t)=\int_0^t(x(s)+z(s)+1)dy(s)$, $y(0)=z(0)=0$ with unique solution $x=e^y-1-z$, meaning all paths with reduced paths lying in $M_2=\{(x,y,z)\in\mathbb{R}^2|x=e^y-1-z\}$ form the corresponding path variety.
 Again, $M_2$ is not an algebraic surface.